mumptastic/wvr-snippets/README.md

 # wvr-snippet
+This project is a helper to [https://tamulib.github.io/weaver-components/]<br/>
-`!wvr-header-d` displays the default weaver header component.
+`!wvr-header-d` displays the default weaver header component.<br/>
 `!wvr-header-c` displays a custom weaver header.